harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 This document will not cover:

 - Installation of tools.
+- The Markdown format.
 - The HTML format.
-- the ePub format.
+- The ePub format.
 - LaTex format.
-- PDF format.
+- The PDF format.
 - How to use MS Word.
 - How to use Kindle Create or Preview.
 - Kindle publishing.